ASafaeirad/cv/README.md

 ### Software Architect | Senior Fullstack Developer | UI/UX Designer
 SFGCO | _Jan 2020 - Now_

-An enterprise B2B IOT project with a highly-motivated and skilled team of software, mechanics, and electronics engineers.
+Smartsept is an enterprise B2B IoT project; I worked with a highly-motivated and skilled team of software, mechanics, and electronics engineers.

 <details>
   <summary><b>Key Accomplishments</b></summary>

+* Performed as a technical lead, designing and defining processes for other developers as well as doing code reviews and production releases.
 * Designed and Implemented a real-time monitoring/administration web application.
 * Achieved end-to-end type-safety with `typescript`, `graphql`, `typegen`, and `prisma`.
 * Created a fully dockerized development and production environment.